 Poison ivy, oak, and sumac are plants that commonly cause an allergic skin reaction.
-The result is typically an itching, red rash with bumps or blisters.
+The result is most often an itchy, red rash with bumps or blisters.

-Poison oak is primarily found on the West Coast.
-It grows in the form of a shrub and has three leaves similar to poison ivy.
+This plant grows in the form of a shrub and has three leaves similar to poison ivy.
+Poison oak is mostly found on the West Coast.

+This plant grows as a woody shrub.
+Each stem contains 7 - 13 leaves arranged in pairs.
 Poison sumac grows abundantly along the Mississippi River.
-It grows as a woody shrub.
-Each stem contains 7 - 13 leaves arranged in pairs.

 The reaction can vary from mild to severe.
-In rare cases, the person is admitted to a hospital.
-The worst symptoms are often seen during days 4 to 7.
+In rare cases, the person with the rash needs to be treated in the hospital.
+The worst symptoms are often seen during days 4 to 7 after coming in contact with the plant.
 The rash may last for 1 to 3 weeks.

 Call your provider if:

 Shofner JD, Kimball AB.
 Plant-induced dermatitis.
 In: Auerbach PS ed.
 Wilderness Medicine.
 6th ed.
 Philadelphia, PA: Mosby Elsevier; 2012:chap 63.

 Cydulka RK, Garber B. Dermatologic presentations.
 In: Marx JA, Hockberger RS, Walls RM, et al, eds.
 Rosen's Emergency Medicine: Concepts and Clinical Practice.
 8th ed.
 Philadelphia, PA: Mosby Elsevier; 2013:chap 120.

 Habif TP.
 Contact dermatitis and patch testing.
 In: Habif TP, ed.
 Clinical Dermatology.
 5th ed.
 Philadelphia, PA: Mosby Elsevier; 2009:chap 4.